 By the late 1850’s Chaplin was being inundated with commissions from the French aristocracy requesting portraits of their wives and daughters.
 Empress Eugénie, wife of Napoleon III, was also a big fan and appointed him an artist of the court.
 Her and her husband’s enthusiastic support would soon come in especially useful when, in 1859, the Chaplin’s portrait ‘Aurora’ was banned by the judges of the Salon for being “too erotically suggestive”.
 The disqualification order was subsequently overturned when Napoleon III himself sprung to Chaplin’s defence.

 The critical and commercial success of Chaplin’s beautifully lit portraits of sensual young women captured en déshabillé established him as one of the foremost French academic painters of the period.
-Of course, this was also the era of Impressionism and Chaplin and his great contemporary William-Adolf Bouguereau were considered somewhat old fashioned and retrogressive.
-But I believe such a simplistic appraisal entirely fails to take into consideration the enormous – and at the time highly controversial – contribution made by these two artists to the inclusion and advancement of women in an art world that was then a private members’ club for men only.
+Of course this was also the era of Impressionism and Chaplin and his great contemporary William-Adolf Bouguereau were considered by the new wave to be somewhat old fashioned and retrogressive.
+To a large extent I would disagree as such an appraisal fails to take into consideration the enormous – and at the time controversial – contribution made by these two artists to the inclusion and advancement of women in an art world that was then a private members’ club for men only.

-In 1866 Chaplin took the innovative step of opening his studio at the Rue de Lisbonne to young female artists.
-These women-only art classes included such future notables as Mary Cassatt, Louise Abbéma and Louise Jopling.
-It’s ironic that in the final quarter of the 19th century it wasn’t the avant-garde furthering the cause of female painters in France but instead an establishment figure like Charles Chaplin – and this, remember, was a full 30 years before women artists were allowed in to the Ecole des Beaux Arts to study.
+Unlike many of the male Impressionist painters, Chaplin was an early advocates of the training of female art students.
+In 1866 – years before other leading Academic artists like Bouguereau, Jean-Jacques Henner and Carolus-Duran followed suit – Chaplin took the innovative step of opening his studio to young female artists.
+In the second half of the 19th century it wasn’t the avant-garde furthering the cause of female painters in France, it was an establishment figure like Charles Chaplin.
+Remember, this was 30 years before women artists were allowed into the Ecole des Beaux Arts to even study!

-We now have for sale a wonderful example of Chaplin’s society portraiture.
+We now have for sale a particularly fine example of Chaplin’s society portraiture.
 ‘Belle Femme en Déshabillé’ is in my opinion one of the artist’s most striking three-quarter length portraits and certainly captures one of his most attractive sitters.